NgiapPuoyKoh/student-resource-tool/README.md

 ## Testing

-- HTML Validtaor
+- HTML Validataor

--Test website using `Google Chrome Dev tools` for various devices sizes responsiveness
+- Test website using `Google Chrome Dev tools` for various devices sizes responsiveness

-- The webpage was tested on  a cell phone and ipad
+- The webpage was tested on a cell phone and iPad

 - External links to third party websites.
   - fontawsome